 Computerized Tests with Touch Screens

-The new computer version has randomized questions just like on our practice tests, which means that no two tests are the same.
-The computer tests are available in English and Spanish.
+The new computer version has randomized questions just like our practice test, which means that no two tests are the same.
+The computer tests are available in several languages:

 Computer tests speed up the exam process, but it is also a lot easier to misread and make a hasty decision.
 So, take your time and read everything carefully.

 Make an Appointment?

-To save time when you are ready for your test, make an appointment online at www.dmv.ca.gov or call during normal business hours.
+When you are ready for your test, make an appointment online at www.dmv.ca.gov or call during normal business hours.

-California DMV Test on YouTube
+After the California DMV Knowledge Test